jotnguyen/Lafferty.co-v2/content/blog/Why I'm Publishing New Content Every Day in February.md

 And not only write, but publish.

 So that's what I'm going to do in February.
-This is my commitment to publish 28 pieces in February.
+This is my commitment to publish 29 pieces in February.

+Stupid leap year added an extra day :)

 ### Why February